nikitavoloboev/data/docs/books/books.md

 More books should be interactive and web first like [these notes](https://thebeginningofinfinity.xyz/).
 Love [Ted Chiang](https://www.goodreads.com/author/show/130698.Ted_Chiang)'s writing a lot.

 I love to use [ChatGPT](../machine-learning/chatgpt.md) as I work through more technical literature.
 But even fictional too if you phrase your questions well.

+Love how some started making GPT programs tuned to specific books like [this](https://github.com/mckaywrigley/the-network-state-gpt).
+Ask questions about the book directly and have [language model](../nlp/nlp.md) explain things to you.

 ### 2019